 It is widely known that the executive function of the brain — specifically in terms of planning and anticipation of consequences — is not fully mature until approximately age 25.
 That is why so many parents, and often progressive parents who strongly support LGBTQIA+ rights, express concern when their child announces they are trans and have started hormones without undergoing gender exploratory psychotherapy.

 Anderson’s opinion was widely criticized by the trans community.

 2022 Los Angeles Times profile

 Mainstream media once again uplifted and rewarded Anderson for sharing their retrograde views on trans healthcare.
-Her profile in the Los Angeles Times by Jenny Jarvie has Anderson looking at herself in a mirror backstage at a studio, an apt distillation of her motivation.
+Anderson’s profile in the Los Angeles Times by Jenny Jarvie has Anderson looking into a mirror backstage at a studio, an apt distillation of Anderson’s motivation.

 The piece describes what young people brought to Anderson must endure:

 Some cases, she says, are relatively straightforward.
 After a year of weekly conversations with Liz, a 15-year-old who had no mental health issues and had long questioned her gender before she came out as a girl, Anderson wrote a letter of support this year for a puberty blocker implant and estrogen patches.

 Many cases are more complicated.
 Take Cody, a 16-year-old with tousled pink hair and a high, lilting voice, who identifies as trans male.